 May 30, 2011

-While surfing the internet, I ran across this photo of a ship I sailed on a few years ago.
+While surfing the internet, I ran across this photo of a ship I sailed on a few years ago (see above).

 It brought back fond memories of sailing across the Pacific on the CSCL Felixstowe.
-I got asked a ton of questions about the trip, when I returned.
-Here, in no particular order, are some of my answers:
+I got asked a ton of questions about the trip from L.A. to Shanghai.
+Here, in no particular order, are some of them along with my answers: